neuroinformatics-unit/datashuttle/docs/source/pages/get_started/install.md

 to get the latest development version.

-To install ``datashuttle`` and its developer dependencies, run the follow command from inside the repository:
+To install ``datashuttle`` and its developer dependencies, run the following command from inside the repository:

 ```sh
 pip install -e .[dev]  # works on most shells